 Why Look at the Gender Pay Gap?

 One thing that’s most close to the heart for me is that the data for this report is the gender pay gap data of people who read my blog.
-This isn’t a study done by anonymous people somewhere in a clinical environment – these are the stats of people who have commented on posts, that I’ve had beers with at conferences and emailed.
+This isn’t a study done by anonymous people somewhere in a clinical environment – these are the stats of people who have commented on posts, that I’ve had beers with at conferences and emailed back and forth with.
 If you’re another blogger or blog reader (hey, that’s you!), then these are people like you – who are choosing to read an article on a personal finance website for fun.